-Distributor Cross-Docking and Transloading Route Planning and Optimization
+Distributor Cross-Docking and Transloading Route Optimization

 Distributor Cross-Docking involves a central distribution center that consolidates inbound products or goods received from multiple vendors into the outbound mixed product pallets.
 Thus, once each mixed pallet is assembled from the different received product types, it is delivered to the end customer or another production line.
 For example, automobile manufacturers can receive certain car parts from various third-party vendors, use them for assembling vehicles, and then ship the final products to end customers.
 With Route4Me, you can streamline your entire supply chain of distributor cross-docking operations and transactions by planning optimized routes for transporting goods from multiple vendors to a single distribution center as efficiently and fast as possible.
 Once the received products are assembled into mixed product pallets, you can plan optimized routes with the most optimal stops sequences for distributing the final mixed pallets to end customers, other assembly lines, or any other locations you can find on the map.
 To create thousands of optimized routes for your distributor cross-docking purposes all you need to do is import the addresses of your vendors and the main distribution center into the system and Route4Me will compute the most cost-effective and time-efficient solution for you.